COVID-19: Compensation for Losses

 - The first instalment covers 70% of the anticipated compensation for losses and can be applied for between 16 December2020 and 30 June 2021.

-The final account statement must be completed by 31 December 2021 and must be carried out in the course of the application for the second instalment.
+The account statement must be completed by 31 March 2022 and must be carried out in the course of the application for the second instalment.

 When applying for the first instalment, the amount of the losses and the revenue shortfall must be estimated as accurately as possible (forecast).

-When applying for the second instalment, the amount of the losses and of the revenue shortfall must be confirmed by a tax advisor, auditor, or accountant by means of a statement of confirmation (final accounts).
-The final accounts can only be assessed if the tax advisor, auditor or accountant has sufficient accounting documents at their disposal to issue this statement of confirmation.
+When applying for the second instalment, the amount of the losses and of the revenue shortfall must be confirmed by a tax advisor, auditor, or accountant by means of an expert opinion report (final accounts).
+The final accounts can only be assessed if the tax advisor, auditor or accountant has sufficient accounting documents at their disposal to issue this expert opinion report.

 When submitting the application, the company must agree to the following: